Professor Andrew Davidson

 Lennard Travers Professorship, Australian and New Zealand College of Anaesthetists, 2011

-Associate Professor Davidson is increasingly involved in the design and conduct of large clinical trials.
+Professor Davidson is increasingly involved in the design and conduct of large clinical trials.
 For some trials he provides advice while in others he is an active collaborator or principal investigator.
-Associate Professor Davidson is regularly asked to speak and write on clinical research, trial design and conduct.
+Professor Davidson is regularly asked to speak and write on clinical research, trial design and conduct.
 He has an interest in ethics of trials in children, being deputy chair of the human research ethics committee.

-Associate Professor Davidson is considered a key opinion leader in the research fields of neurotoxicity of anaesthesia in children, EEG during anaesthesia and awareness and memory formation during anaesthesia.
+Professor Davidson is considered a key opinion leader in the research fields of neurotoxicity of anaesthesia in children, EEG during anaesthesia and awareness and memory formation during anaesthesia.
 He has conducted numerous studies in these areas and regularly speaks at conferences about these topics.
 Competitive grants for his research studies where he is CIA or chief investigator have totalled more than $8 million.
-Associate Professor Davidson has been published widely in more than 90 peer-reviewed publications and written several book chapters.
+Professor Davidson has been published widely in more than 90 peer-reviewed publications and written several book chapters.